pm-harshad-mane/JS_Notes/Async/readme.md

 - Callbacks
   - old
   - widely used
+  - examples
     - setTimeout
     - setInterval
     - setImmediate
     - process.nextTick
+  - always pass error as a first argument in Node
+  - bla
 - Promises
   - not so old
   - widely used